gnafit/gna/doc/source/reactor.rst

 actually instantiate the ``ReactorExperimentModel``, providing just lists of reactors and detectors.
-All the results (observables) are stored internally in the ``env``, so the resulting object is not saved explicetely, but it of coure can be done if needed.
+All the results (observables) are stored internally in the ``env``, so the resulting object is not saved explicitly, but it of course can be done if needed.

 Each reactor and detector is represented with a ``Reactor`` or ``Detector`` object.
-They just hold configuration, that should be provided at instatiation through kwargs.
-The folowing options are available for ``Reactor``:
+They just hold configuration, that should be provided at instantiation through kwargs.
+The following options are available for ``Reactor``:

-- ``name`` -- unique string which will identify the reactor in namespace, should not contain spaces and must not containt dots;
+- ``name`` -- unique string which will identify the reactor in namespace, should not contain spaces and must not contain dots;
 - ``location`` -- coordinates, an ``np.array()``-able numeric
   expected; will be subtracted with the detectors locations and Euclidian norm will be taken; so a number or 3-dimensonal